-We Use Evidence to Supplement Your 18-Wheeler Accident Case
+We Use Evidence to Supplement Your Truck Accident Case

 We need evidence to bolster your injury claim or lawsuit.
 We may consult with accident reconstructionists, evaluate the at-fault trucker’s track record, and glean information from police reports.
 We may also get physical evidence from the accident scene, such as skid marks, to learn more about what happened.
-Our experienced truck accident attorneys can investigate your case and present a strong argument to the insurer.
+Our Fort Worth truck accident lawyers can investigate your case and present a strong argument to the insurer.

 For a free legal consultation with a Truck Accidents lawyer serving Fort Worth, call 877-239-4878

-Damages You Could Collect From a Truck Accident Claim or Lawsuit
+Damages You Could Collect From a Fort Worth Truck Accident Claim or Lawsuit

 Your lawyer’s goal may be to secure you a fair amount of compensation.
 Some forms of compensation you could be eligible to collect may include: